UPDATES ON GENDERED INTELLIGENCE AND COVID-19

-Gendered Intelligence (GI) is a not-for-profit Community Interest Company, established in 2008.
+Gendered Intelligence is a not-for-profit charity, established in 2008.

-Our mission is to increase understandings of gender diversity through creative ways.
+Our mission is to increase understandings of gender diversity.

 Our vision is of a world where people are no longer constrained by narrow perceptions and expectations of gender, and where diverse gender expressions are visible and valued.

-- A series of youth group sessions for young trans people (aged 11-25) to meet, socialise, receive information and support.
+- A series of youth group sessions for young trans people to meet, socialise, receive information and support.

 - One-on-one mentoring for trans students in education

-- Arts programmes and workshops themed around gender
+- Special projects and workshops themed around gender

 - Training sessions for professionals in organisations, schools and youth services that work with transgender students, clients or staff.